Encryptr/saturn.js/README.md

 Small 3D engine built on WebGL 2.0.

-*Note: the next version of Saturn will provide a more cohesive API, as well as introduce new features such as shadow mapping*
+The next version of Saturn will provide a more cohesive API, as well as introduce new features such as shadow mapping.
+Upcoming features also include: post processing, 3D model loading, and possibly animation.

 ## Images